 The main reason for returning an array is when you use the procedure to create a new one.
 In this case you assign the return array to an array in the caller.
 This array cannot be already allocated.
 In other words you must use a dynamic array that has not been allocated.

 The following examples show this

-A two dimensional array is essentially a list of lists.
-If you think of a single spreadsheet column as a single dimension then more than one column is two dimensional.
-In fact a spreadsheet is the equivalent of a 2 dimensional array.
+A two-dimensional array is essentially a list of lists.
+If you think of a single spreadsheet row as a single dimension then more than one column is two dimensional.
+In fact a spreadsheet is the equivalent of a two-dimensional array.
 It has two dimensions – rows and columns.

 To access an item in the first set of data(1 dimensional) all you need to do is give the row e.g. 1,2, 3 or 4.

 For the second set of data (two-dimensional), you need to give the row AND the column.
 So you can think of 1 dimensional being multiple columns and one row and two-dimensional as being multiple rows and multiple columns.